etnadji/301/README.md

-# 301 - List of my moved repositories URLs
+# I left Github.
+Here is where my repos were moved.

 ## EN